Collaborative law/divorce is a specialized process that focuses on non-adversarial, but lawyer supported and guided negotiation and resolution.

 The goal is to reach a respectful, mutually beneficial, and comprehensive agreement.
 You and your former spouse, and each lawyer, sign a Collaborative Law Agreement that includes an obligation to be upfront on financial information, put the needs of children first, and a commitment not to go to Court.
 There is a mutual focus on civility, dignity, respect, preserving parenting relationships, recognizing the needs of the children, and recognizing that both parties have financial interests in the resolution.
 You (with your lawyer, your former spouse, and his/her lawyer) work together on problem-solving, to reach a settlement.
 The goal is to have a win/win result.

 Collaborative family law is private, confidential, you have your own lawyer, and you make the decisions.
-Collaborative Law also can use a team approach: jointly involving financial experts, parenting experts, and mental health professionals, as needed, to reach the resolution.
+It also can use a team approach: jointly involving financial experts, parenting experts, and mental health professionals, as needed, to reach the resolution.

 The parameters of the process are agreed to at the beginning and both spouses must get new lawyers if one of them later leaves the process or wants to take the matter to court.